njudd/ggrain/README.md

 List of priorities:

 - flips based on x & y arg
+- orientation argument (to center dots, box or vio)
 - has a longitudinal option
 - allows customization
 - has an automatic scalling function?